-In Indonesia, six islets and three lagoons – a nature reserve – which want to make themselves self-sufficient in the production of energy, water and food
+In Indonesia, six islets and three lagoons — a nature reserve — are looking to make themselves self-sufficient in the production of energy, water, and food

 2˚30 ‘north latitude and 106˚03 ’east longitude, in the middle of the South China Sea.
 Tim Hartnoll, a British entrepreneur who grew up in Southeast Asia and is passionate about scuba diving, visited the Indonesian archipelago of the Anambas Islands a decade ago.
-It is a beautiful coral reef: Bawah Reserve is a group of six islets and three lagoons located about three hundred kilometers northeast of Singapore.
+Bawah Reserve is a group of six islets and three lagoons located about three hundred kilometers northeast of Singapore.

 After checking the luggage, we are offered a coffee and a welcome cake.
 We are boarded on a ten seater seaplane that takes us to our destination in seventy-five minutes.
 Below us only the blue of the open sea, in front of a coastal basin.
 A turn and we land in the lagoon of the main island of Bawah Reserve, an eco-resort, opened in 2018, consisting of thirty-five bungalows in the nature reserve.
 Walking along the jetty we see blue corals and underwater life.